saghul/pythonz/README.rst

 a fork of the original project, `pythonbrew <https://github.com/utahta/pythonbrew>`_.

 The original project seems to be unmaintained, and it also has some extra features which I don't really need, so I made this for to make something a bit simpler that works for *me*.
-Yoy may also find it useful.
+You may also find it useful.

 CPython, Stackless, PyPy and Jython are supported.